 I experienced, besides the real and physical pleasure which love provided for me, a kind of intellectual pleasure thinking about it.
-The words ‘make love’ have a very verbal seductiveness on their own, even separating them from that one meaning.
+The words ‘make love’ have a really verbal seductiveness on their own, even separating them from that one meaning.
 I was fixated on how this term ‘make’ material and positive, is linked to this poetic abstraction of a word ‘love’.
 Before, I’d spoken about it without shame, without the least embarrassment, not appreciating its charm.
 I felt myself becoming more discreet.
-I lowered my eyes when my Dad looked at Anne a little too fixedly, when she laughed this new little quiet shameless laugh, which made us pale, me and my dad, made us look out the window.
+I lowered my eyes when my Dad looked at Anne a little too fixedly, when she laughed this new little quiet shameless laugh, which made us pale, me and my dad, made us look out the nearest window.
 If we’d told her that her laugh was like that, Anne wouldn’t have believed us.
 She didn’t behave like a partner with my dad, more like a friend, a close friend.
 But at night, without doubt… I stopped myself thinking such things, I hated ideas that stirred me up.

 The days went by.
 I forgot about Anne a bit, and my dad, and Elsa.
 Love made me live with my eyes wide open, but like I was dreaming, likeable and calm.
 Salil asked me if I wasn’t afraid of having a kid.
 I said to him I was leaving that up to him, and he seemed at ease.
 Perhaps that was why I gave myself to him so easily: because he wouldn’t leave me with the responsibility and if I had a kid, he would be to blame.
 He took what I could never stand taking – responsibility.
 Anyway I couldn’t see myself pregnant, with the tough and thin body I had.
 For once, I was pleased with my teenage anatomy.
+We took precautions anyway.

 But Elsa was restless.
 She questioned me endlessly.
-I was always afraid of being surprised in her company, or Sals.
+I was always afraid of being surprised in her company, or Sal’s.
 She arranged it so she was always in my father’s presence, she bumped into him everywhere.
-So she pleased herself with imaginary victories, with repressed urges she said he couldn’t hide.
+So she pleased herself with imaginary victories, with the idea of repressed urges she said he couldn’t hide.
 I was astonished to see this girl, so used to associating love and money, because of her profession, become so romantic, so excited by details like a glance, or some gesture, she who was shaped by the desires of men in a hurry.
 It’s true that she wasn’t used to such a subtle role, and that the one she was playing must have appeared to her to be very sophisticated, psychologically.